 - Have developed an in-house process to create a fixed-length file for returns, contact your IT department.

-- Use a third-party product that creates a fixed-length file, contact the vendor to verify they have updated their product.
+- Use a third-party product that creates a fixed-length file, ensure your vendor regularly updates their product.